I'd be honoured to play for either team, says St. Louis FC's Malaysia prospect Wan Kuzri | Goal.com

 The teenager who plays for USL Championship side St. Louis FC's junior team also spoke about the advice given to him by two of his prominent elder brothers.

-21-year old Wan Kuzain is a midfielder for MLS club Sporting Kansas City's reserve team, while 33-year old Wan Ahmad Fayhsal was recently appointed Malaysia's deputy minister of youth and sports.
+21-year old Wan Kuzain is a midfielder for Major League Soccer club Sporting Kansas City's reserve team, while 33-year old Wan Ahmad Fayhsal was recently appointed Malaysia's deputy minister of youth and sports.

 "They just told me that this is a good chance for me to make a good impression on the team, and that I should play as well as I always do."